Neural Variance-aware Dueling Bandits with Deep Representation and Shallow Exploration: ADDITIONAL EXPERIMENTS AND IMPLEMENTATION DETAILS

-\paragraph{Different Confidence Interval Coefficients} For practical reasons, we chose and fixed the confidence interval coefficient $a_t$.
-Intuitively, both excessively small and large values of $a_t$ are detrimental to establishing sublinear cumulative average regret.
-We evaluated the cumulative average regret for various values of $a_t$. \cref{fig:NV4} compares the cumulative average regrets of \term with asymmetric arm selection under the UCB regime.
-Indeed, while proving \cref{theorem:main_ucb}--\cref{theorem:main_ts2}, excessively large or small values of $a_t$ result in looser upper bounds.
-This observation aligns with the theoretical analysis.
+\paragraph{Different Confidence Interval Coefficients} For practical reasons, we chose and fixed the confidence interval coefficient $\cwct$.
+The selection of a fixed $\cwct$ has been widely adopted in similar neural bandit studies \citep{shallow, ndb, bui2024variance, zhou2020neural}, as previously stated.
+Intuitively, the parameter $\cwct$ controls the trade-off between exploration and exploitation.
+Both excessively small and excessively large values of $\cwct$ are detrimental to establishing sublinear cumulative average regret.
+A small $\cwct$ leads to weak exploration, potentially trapping the algorithm in suboptimal regions, while a large $\cwct$ conducts excessive and inefficient exploration.
+Indeed, excessively large or small values of this coefficient result in looser upper bounds during the proof of \cref{theorem:app-main_ucb} through \cref{theorem:app-main_ts2}.
+We empirically evaluated the cumulative average regret for various values of $\beta$. \cref{fig:NV4} compares the cumulative average regrets of \term using asymmetric arm selection under the UCB regime.
+The results show that a moderate value of $\cwct$ provides the best performance, and performance degrades when $\cwct$ is too small or too large.
+This observation aligns well with our theoretical analysis regarding the exploration-exploitation balance.

-\paragraph{Computational Efficiency.} We compared the wall-clock times of our method (NVLDB-UCB-ASYM) and NDB~\cite{ndb} over 2,000 rounds across 20 random seeds, measured on an NVIDIA GeForce RTX 3060 GPU paired with an AMD Ryzen 9 5950X 16-core CPU.
+\paragraph{Computational Efficiency.} We compared the wall-clock times of \term-UCB-ASYM, which is one of our methods, and NDB~\citep{ndb} over 2,000 rounds across 20 random seeds.
+Measurements were taken on an NVIDIA GeForce RTX 3060 GPU paired with an AMD Ryzen 9 5950X 16-core CPU.

 As a result, the proposed method significantly outperforms NDB in terms of computational efficiency.
-Specifically, NVLDB-UCB-ASYM completes 2,000 rounds in an average of $1.71 \pm 0.78$ minutes, while NDB requires $48.8 \pm 15.5$ minutes under the same conditions.
-These large gaps make sense because NDB utilizes the gradients with respect to full learnable parameters in a given neural network, but our method utilizes the gradients with respect to only the learnable parameters of the last layer in a given neural network to construct a Gram matrix.
+Specifically, \textbf{\term-UCB-ASYM completes 2,000 rounds in an average of $1.71 \pm 0.78$ minutes, while NDB requires $48.8 \pm 15.5$ minutes under the same conditions.} This substantial disparity is justified by the underlying computational processes: NDB utilizes gradients with respect to the full set of learnable parameters in the neural network, whereas our method utilizes gradients with respect to only the learnable parameters of the last layer to construct the Gram matrix.